mParticle/docs/src/pages/integrations/google-cloud-storage/audience/index.md

 ## Validation

-Upon saving a new audience subscription, mParticle will attempt to upload an empty file called `mparticle-validation.txt` to the bucket and folder to verify it is configured correctly.
+Upon saving a new audience subscription, mParticle will attempt to upload an empty file called `mparticle-validation-[time stamp].txt` to the bucket and folder to verify it is configured correctly.
+In order to guarantee the file name is unique we add the time stamp to it.
+This will generate a new file every time you save the audience subscription.

 If there is any error in the subscription settings, the connection won't be saved, and an error message will be displayed.